quassy/prefect/docs/core/concepts/notifications.md

 Here we are responding to state by only sending a notification when the task's state is considered "finished"; this includes `Success` states as well as `Failed` states, but does not include states such as `Retrying` or `Scheduled`.

-!!! warning Notification failure causes Task failure
+!!! warning "Notification failure causes Task failure"
     We could have raised an error if the POST request returned a non-200 status code.
 This is fine, but be warned: Prefect considers state handlers an integral part of task execution, and consequently if an error is raised when calling a task's state handlers, the task run will be aborted and the task will be marked "Failed".

-!!! tip Handlers can use Prefect Secrets
+!!! tip "Handlers can use Prefect Secrets"
     Most notification systems will require some form of authentication.
 Don't despair - state handlers can retrieve Prefect Secrets just like Tasks.
-(See post_to_slack above for an example.)
+(See `post_to_slack` above for an example.)

 ## Responding to State